ansible-collections/amazon.aws/docs/community.aws.elb_target_group.rst

     # itself is allow to invoke the lambda function.
     # therefore you need first to create an empty target group
     # to receive its arn, second, allow the target group
-    # to invoke the lamba function and third, add the target
+    # to invoke the lambda function and third, add the target
     # to the target group
-    - name: first, create empty target group
+    - name: first, create empty target group community.aws.elb_target_group:
-      elb_target_group:
         name: my-lambda-targetgroup
         target_type: lambda
         state: present